 - Aria Diagnostics offers testing at two locations on the north side of Indianapolis.
 Note that a test order from a provider is required to bill insurance, or self-pay tests are available for $135 with a 72-hour turnaround time.

-As COVID-19 cases continue to surge, IU Health is updating its visitor guidance to prevent spread, minimize the traffic within its buildings and keep patients, families and team members safe.
+As COVID-19 cases continue to emerge, IU Health is updating visitor guidance to prevent spread, minimize the traffic within its buildings and keep patients, families, and team members safe.
 Precautions taken to ensure patient safety include masking procedures and requirements, visitor guidelines, social distancing and continual disinfecting.